Summer internship applications are due by February 15.

 Application review may take six to eight weeks after the deadline.
 Candidates selected for interviews will be notified by email.
 Due to the high number of internships applications received, the MCA contacts only a small percentage of applicants.
 Please note that incomplete applications will not be considered.

-If you have any difficulty using our online system and you need an accommodation due to a disability, you may contact us at: [email protected].
+Our FAQ page has answers to many of the questions you may have about the application process.
+If you have any difficulty using our online system or you need an accommodation due to a disability, you may contact us at: [email protected].

 Jimmy Jones Internship